Cellulite & Fat: The differences explained

 One amazing fact is that fat cells do not multiply after puberty, and as the body stores more fat, the number of fat cells remains the same.
 Each fat cell simply gets bigger!

-How fat enters the body, how it is processed and arrives at its resident locations is a complex and fascinating journey of biochemistry and outside the scope of this article. (more information can be found here) More relevant is how and why fat is metabolised as fuel or retained as a fat deposit or cellulite.
+How fat enters the body, how it is processed and arrives at its resident locations is a complex and fascinating journey of biochemistry and outside the scope of this article; more relevant is how and why fat is metabolised as fuel or retained as a fat deposit or cellulite.

 Excess fat accumulates from the storage of nutrients the body doesn’t use.
 The human body metabolizes excess caloric intake, whether from carbohydrates, lipids or proteins into triglycerides for storage in the vacuoles of fat cells.
 (Adipocytes) This fat storage in normal circumstances is spread widely over the body surface with tendencies to accumulate where the inherited body shape dictates.